 What are the two types of system documentation?

 Various types of documentation exist, and all of them aim to provide end-users with the information they need to work efficiently.
-The two primary system documentation categories for MSP IT systems include product and process documentation.
+The two primary system documentation categories for MSP IT documentation systems include product and process documentation.

 Process documentation includes both your internal and external how-to information, like service level agreements, development process notes, and standard operating procedures.
 Product documentation features descriptive information like customer data, equipment inventories, and other documents that don’t detail procedures or steps.